isomerpages/govtech-im8/pages/About ICT&SS Policy Reform.md

     <div class="col is-12"><p>The ICT&amp;SS Policy Reform is an effort to transform the policy controls
 to be lean, relevant and effective.
 It <strong>enables&nbsp;differentiated treatment</strong> for systems of different risk materiality levels.
-Agencies will assess the risks and choose the appropriate controls for their systems based on factors such as cost and effort.</p><p><strong>The first tranche of the reviewed controls is published <a href="/control-catalog/" rel="noopener noreferrer nofollow">here</a> and will be progressively updated in this website.</strong>
+Agencies will assess the risks and choose the appropriate controls for their systems based on various considerations.
+</p><p><strong>The first tranche of the reviewed controls is published <a href="/control-catalog/" rel="noopener noreferrer nofollow">here</a> and will be progressively updated in this website.</strong>
 </p></div>
 </div>